jaythad13/Mathematikezettelkasten/Abstract algebra I --- math-171/Matrix groups and the quaternions.md

 ### Matrix groups

+Just as how [[Dihedral groups and generators#The dihedral group|the dihedral group as a subset of all the permutations on vertices of a polygon]], we can think of lots of groups as encoded by the multiplication of matrices — in general function composition being associative makes such a thing natural.

 ##### _notation:_ $\mathcal{M}_{n}(\mathbb{F})$

 Given a field $\mathbb{F}$, we consider $\mathcal{M}_{n}(\mathbb{F})$ to be the $n \times n$ matrices with entries from $\mathbb{F}$.